Dosage Form: cream

 Imiquimod Cream is packaged in single-use packets which contain sufficient cream to cover a wart area of up to 20 cm2; use of excessive amounts of cream should be avoided.

-Imiquimod Cream 5%, is supplied in single-use packets each of which contains 250 mg of the cream, equivalent to 12.5 mg of imiquimod.
-Imiquimod Cream is supplied in a box of 24 packets.
+Imiquimod Cream, 5%, is supplied in single-use packets each of which contains 250 mg of the cream, equivalent to 12.5 mg of imiquimod.
+Imiquimod Cream is supplied in a box of 24 packets each.

 Intense local inflammatory reactions including skin weeping or erosion can occur after few applications of Imiquimod Cream and may require an interruption of dosing [see Dosage and Administration (2) and Adverse Reactions (6)].
 Imiquimod Cream has the potential to exacerbate inflammatory conditions of the skin, including chronic graft versus host disease.